-Before you book, ask any potential hair and make-up artists about their trial prices and their wedding prices (so you can definitely afford them for the big day if you love their work.)
+Before you book, ask any potential hair and makeup artists about their trial prices and their wedding prices.
+This way you can definitely afford them for the big day if you love their work.

-Also be sure to ask them how much time they allot for a hair trial.
+Also, be sure to ask them how much time they allow for a hair trial.
 Many only leave time to complete one look, leaving brides disappointed if they were hoping to try out several different styles.

 5. Ask About Pre-Trial Prep

-Depending on what you’re having done, and how long your stylist or artist has, you may need to come with your hair or skin prepped a certain way – hair freshly washed or a day old, untouched skin or moisturised an hour in advance.
+Depending on what you’re having done, and how long your stylist or artist has, you may need to come with your hair or skin prepped a certain way.
+For example, hair freshly washed or a day old, untouched skin or moisturized an hour in advance.

 6. Replicate Your Dress Colour & Neckline

-This might seem silly, but if you’re wearing a white or off-white wedding dress, try to wear a similar colour to your make-up trial.
+This might seem silly, but if you’re wearing a white or off-white wedding dress, try to wear a similar color to your makeup trial.

-This way you can see how your complexion looks and photographs against white (not always the most forgiving colour!).
+This way you can see how your complexion looks and photographs against white (not always the most forgiving color!).

-And for your hair trial, attempt to replicate the neckline of your dress, whether it’s backless, strapless or off-the-shoulder – it will give you a better idea of how your hair style will look and sit on the day, and ensure you’re showing off your gown at its best.
+And for your hair trial, attempt to replicate the neckline of your dress.
+Whether it’s backless, strapless or off-the-shoulder – it will give you a better idea of how your hairstyle will look and sit on the day.
+You’ll ensure you’re showing off your gown at its best.

 7. Take Note of the Timings

-A friend of mine said her make-up artist was really slow at the trial, but figured she’d be more prompt on the day.
-She ended up holding things up on the morning of the wedding and the bride and her bridesmaids were 40 minutes late to the church (and pretty stressed!).
+A friend of mine said her makeup artist was really slow at the trial, but figured she’d be more prompt on the day.
+She ended up holding things up on the morning of the wedding.
+In the end, the bride and her bridesmaids were 40 minutes late to the church (and pretty stressed!).

-Take note of how long your hair and make-up take during your trial, and talk to your stylist about timings on the day to make sure you allocate enough time for everyone in your pre-wedding prep gang to have their hair and make-up done – with time to spare for any last minute mishaps.
+Take note of how long your hair and makeup take during your trial.
+Talk to your stylist about timings on the day to make sure you allocate enough time for everyone in your pre-wedding prep gang to have their hair and makeup done.
+You’ll want time to spare for any last-minute mishaps.

 8. Ask Lots of Questions

-Don’t be afraid to make the most of your hair or make-up trial by asking your hairstylist or make-up artist lots of questions – ask for tips, get the products their using, and find out how you can better prep your hair and skin for your big day and if there are some products you should invest in for freshening up throughout the day.
+Make the most of your hair or makeup trial by asking your hairstylist or makeup artist lots of questions.
+Ask for tips, get the products they’re using.
+And, find out how you can better prep your hair and skin for your big day.
+Inquire if there are some products you should invest in for freshening up throughout the day.

 Likewise, make sure you ask them everything you need about logistics for the day.
-How much space they’ll need, what lighting they should have, how they accept payment, how much time they’ll spend between you and your bridal party or family, etc.
+Find out how much space they’ll need, and what lighting they should have.
+Ask how they accept payment and how much time they’ll spend between you and your bridal party or family, etc.

-Take your chance to ask all the questions you can so you don’t need to chase them up afterwards.
+Take your chance to ask all the questions you can so you don’t need to chase them up afterward.

 9. Be Honest

 If you don’t like what they do, tell them.
-Now I need to take my own advice at this, because I’ve left the hairdresser with a smile on my face only to cry outside on countless occasions!
+Now, I need to take my own advice on this.
+I’ve left the hairdresser with a smile on my face only to cry outside on countless occasions!

-The whole point of a hair or make-up trial is to try out a look so you can make tweaks before your wedding day.
-Things like fuller brows, a different lip colour, or looser up-style, can easily be fixed while you’re at your trial.
+The whole point of a hair or makeup trial is to try out a look.
+That way you can make tweaks before your wedding day.
+Things like fuller brows, a different lip color, or looser up-style, can easily be fixed while you’re at your trial.

-If the problem is something more significant like poor quality products, the wrong foundation colour, bad service or the make-up artist or hair stylist simply not listening to what you want, it’s probably best to take the hit, consider it money well spent on a mishap avoided, and book in another trial with someone new.
+If the problem is something more significant like poor quality products, the wrong foundation color, bad service or the makeup artist or hairstylist simply not listening to what you want, it’s probably best to take the hit.
+Consider it money well spent on a mishap avoided, and book in another trial with someone new.